Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - when trying to register with a wrong length password the user was asked to correct the submisionbut wasn't informed on the conditions needed, Fixed
 - the flash message was not responsive, updated to a responsive text size
+- the google lighthouse found some performance issues regarding readability of label font and size, Fixed